semantic-flow/sflo/documentation/concept.git.md

 If you want to keep a divergent lineage, you treat that branch (or fork) as a separate mesh lineage, not something that merges back into the original mesh.

+Possible use case: an application evolves a mesh on a branch, and the owner has a chance to approve it before merging.

 ---